lbryio/lbry-desktop/README.md

 Our [releases page](https://github.com/lbryio/lbry-app/releases) also contains the latest release, pre-releases, and past builds.

+*Note: If the deb fails to install using the Ubuntu Software Center, install manually via `sudo dpkg -i <path to deb>`.
+You'll need to run `sudo apt-get install -f` if this is the first time installing it to install dependencies*

 To install from source or make changes to the application, continue reading below.

 ## Usage